joaomatossilva/joaomatossilva.github.io/_posts/2015-10-24-breaking-enum.md

 ### After hours of tries and research...

 We finally discovered the issue.
-As it turns out, Visual Studio was right, but it uses the loaded version of the _Common_ assembly at version 2.0.
+As it turns out, Visual Studio was right, as it uses the loaded version of the _Common_ assembly at version 2.0.
 The Helper library was compiled against the version 1.0 of the _Common_ assembly.
 The `Enum.Parse()` uses the run-time version of the _Common_, the 2.0. but the static part of the comparison `StatusEnum.Active` is compiled against the version 1.0.
 Being a constant, the value of that enum is used by the compiler and replaced inline.
 It doesn't care about the literal part of the Enum (Enums are mostly `int`s by default, but you did knew that already, right?).

 So basically, the run-time was comparing `0 == 1` and that is obviously `false`.
 You can se exacly that, if we cast the values to `int` like in the image below.